Palace of Versailles: History

 In 1623, Louis XIII, king of France, built a hunting lodge on a hill in a favourite hunting ground, 12 mi west of Paris, and 10 mi from his primary residence, the Château de Saint-Germain-en-Laye.
-The site, near a village named Versailles, (Note: The name "Versailles", first used in 1038, from the Old French word versail, comes from the Latin word vertere; both mean "ploughed field".) was a wooded wetland that Louis XIII's court scorned as being generally unworthy of a king; one of his courtiers, François de Bassompierre, wrote that the lodge "would not inspire vanity in even the simplest gentleman".
+The site, near a village called Versailles, (Note: The name "Versailles", first used in 1038, from the Old French word versail, comes from the Latin word vertere; both mean "ploughed field".) was a wooded wetland that Louis XIII's court scorned as being generally unworthy of a king; one of his courtiers, François de Bassompierre, wrote that the lodge "would not inspire vanity in even the simplest gentleman".
 From 1631 to 1634, architect Philibert Le Roy replaced the lodge with a château for Louis XIII, who forbade his queen, Anne of Austria, from staying there overnight, even when an outbreak of smallpox at Saint-Germain-en-Laye in 1641 forced Louis XIII to relocate to Versailles with his three-year-old heir, the future Louis XIV.

 When Louis XIII died in 1643, Anne became Louis XIV's regent, and Louis XIII's château was abandoned for the next decade.
 She moved the court back to Paris, where Anne and her chief minister, Cardinal Mazarin, continued Louis XIII's unpopular monetary practices.
 This led to the Fronde, a series of revolts against royal authority from 1648 to 1653 that masked a struggle between Mazarin and the princes of the blood, Louis XIV's extended family, for influence over him.
 In the aftermath of the Fronde, Louis XIV became determined to rule alone.
 Following Mazarin's death in 1661, Louis XIV reformed his government to exclude his mother and the princes of the blood, moved the court back to Saint-Germain-en-Laye, and ordered the expansion of his father's château at Versailles into a palace.

 Louis XIV had hunted at Versailles in the 1650s, but did not take any special interest in Versailles until 1661.
 On 17 August 1661, Louis XIV was a guest at a sumptuous festival hosted by Nicolas Fouquet, the Superintendent of Finances, at his palatial residence, the Château de Vaux-le-Vicomte.
 Louis XIV was impressed by the château and its gardens, which were the work of Louis Le Vau, the court architect since 1654, André Le Nôtre, the royal gardener since 1657, and Charles Le Brun, a painter in royal service since 1647.
 Vaux-le-Vicomte's scale and opulence led him to imprison Fouquet that September, as he had also built an island fortress and a private army.
 But Louis XIV was also inspired by Vaux-le-Vicomte, and he recruited its authors for his own projects.
 Louis XIV replaced Fouquet with Jean-Baptiste Colbert, a protégé of Mazarin and enemy of Fouquet, and charged him with managing the corps of artisans in royal employment.
 Colbert acted as the intermediary between them and Louis XIV, who personally directed and inspected the planning and construction of Versailles.